Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 In this section, we prove Theorem~\ref{OBDThm}, which is an extension of Theorem~\ref{BEV OBD Thm} to positive surgeries.
 We begin with recalling the following proposition, see \cite[Theorem 5.7]{Etnyre:OBlectures}.

 \begin{prop} Let $K$ be a knot on the page of an open book $\Sigphi$ for $\Mxi$.
-The open book $(\Sigma, \phi \circ D_K^{\pm 1})$ is an open book for the manifold given by $\mp 1$-surgery on $K$, with respect to the framing given by $\Sigma$.
+The open book $(\Sigma, \phi \circ D_K^{\pm 1})$ is an open book for the manifold given by $\mp 1$-surgery on $K$, with respect to the framing given by $\Sigma$, where $D_K$ is a positive Dehn twist about a curve on $\Sigma$ isotopic to $K$.
 Moreover, if $K$ is Legendrian, then this open book supports the contact structure coming from contact $(\mp 1)$-surgery on $K$.\end{prop}

 To prove Theorem~\ref{OBDThm}, we split the process into the following steps.
-First, we prove that for $n > 0$ an integer, $1/n$ surgery on $K$ supports the open book coming from inadmissible transverse $1/n$-surgery on $K$.
+First, we prove that for $n > 0$ an integer, the open book coming from $1/n$ surgery on the boundary component corresponding to $K$ supports the result of inadmissible transverse $1/n$-surgery on $K$.
 Then we note that all other inadmissible slopes greater than $0$ can be achieved by a combination of an inadmissible transverse $1/n$-surgery followed by an admissible surgery, and invoking Theorem~\ref{BEV OBD Thm} completes the proof.
-We will first give a proof when $\Sigma$ has multiple boundary components, and then the proof for a single boundary component.
-The latter proof also works in the former case, but the first proof is interesting and instructive, so we include it.
+We will first give a proof of the first step when $\Sigma$ has multiple boundary components (Theorem~\ref{thm:OBD multiple boundaries}) and then a proof for an arbitrary number of boundary components (Theorem~\ref{thm:OBD connected binding}).